-It has come to notice recently of the lack of job ready training within the framework of formal education in India.
-The young adults of today require a different set of support services rather than the typical traditional students, but these services that are required includes skill development, care, long-term credit counseling, placement support and interview-ready training that are often unavailable as a wholesome course.
+It has come to notice recently of the lack of job-ready training within the framework of formal education in India.
+The young adults of today require a different set of support services rather than the typical traditional students, but these services that are required include skill development, care, long-term credit counseling, placement support and interview-ready training that are often unavailable as a wholesome course.
 While this is a critical concern, there is a bigger problem that these students face today, and that is industry relevance.

 How does such training benefit colleges

 A University or a college that responds to industry needs appropriately will not only attract, success-driven students to apply but will also attract enterprises who are looking for professionally trained freshers to join their workforce.
 The same research paper brings to our notice that 95% of corporations now financially support training with their own spending that a whopping $172 billion.
 But this spending is done via internal training programs or third party training partners.
 Universities and colleges have been missing out on this critical revenue system since employers feel that their programs are not industry-relevant.
 The report further pointed out that just 16% of employers feel that there is adequate availability of programs and universities that tailor to the needs and just 9% of enterprises are presently engaged in partnerships.